MileHacker Logo

 Rice served with mixed blanched vegetables, topped with a spicy peanut sauce.
 Often with fried tempeh or emping.

-Find at local warungs, especially to eat in the morning or lunch.
+Find at local warungs, notably to eat in the morning or lunch.

 Soto Ayam

-A clear, aromatic chicken soup, typically served with rice or noodles and toppings like shredded chicken, egg, and cooked in oil shallots.
+A clear, aromatic chicken soup, typically served accompanied by rice or noodles and toppings like shredded chicken, egg, and cooked in oil shallots.

 Widely available and comforting, a staple Indonesian dish.